crimsonKn1ght/simple-object-detector/README.md

 - Try using a device with better processing power

 **Model loading slowly?**
-- The Coco-SSD model is ~27MB and loads on first use
-- Subsequent uses will be faster due to browser caching
+- It might take a while to load the model (usually <30 secs), please be patient.